KaranKaira/Simon-Game/README.md

 # Simon-Game
-The famous Simon Recreated using HTML,CSS,JS.
+The famous Simon Game recreated using HTML,CSS,JS.